 Truss beams

-For the realisation of larger spans in roof structures (> 30 m), lattice girders represent an architecturally appealing, economical and resource-saving alternative to solid wall girders made of glulam.
-The timber truss usually consists of continuous chords to which the diagonals and/or posts are hinged.
+For the implementation of larger spans in roof structures (> 30 m) trusses are an architecturally appealing, economical and resource-saving alternative to solid wall beams made of glulam.
+The wooden truss usually consists of continuous chords to which the diagonals and/or posts are connected.
 A common and simple variant for forming these connections are bar dowel connections.
-Due to the predominant normal force stress in the struts and chords of such beams, the use of homogeneous glulam makes sense.
+Due to the predominant normal force exposure in the struts and chords of such beams, it is useful to use homogeneous glulam.

 Technical